Dodge Stratus: Production in Russia

-The Volga Siber represents a unique chapter in automotive history based on the transfer of American production to Russia.
 In April 2006, Russian billionaire Oleg Deripaska, owner of the GAZ company in Nizhny Novgorod, acquired the complete license and production facilities for the second-generation Dodge Stratus and Chrysler Sebring sedans.
-This agreement was the height of Russia's industrial cooperation with Western firms.
+This agreement took place during what is considered a period of relatively favorable political relations with Russia, and the height of Russia's industrial cooperation with Western firms.

-A significant deal, valued at approximately US$151 million (€124 million), allowed GAZ to begin manufacturing slightly modified versions of these popular American mid-size cars in Russia from late 2007 through 2010.
+The deal, valued at approximately US$151 million (€124 million), allowed GAZ to begin manufacturing slightly modified versions of these popular American mid-size cars in Russia from late 2007 through 2010.

-GAZ's ambitious plans called for 14,000 Sibers to be built in 2008, 45,000 in 2009, and an annual production capacity of up to 65,000 units of both models.
+GAZ's plans called for 14,000 Sibers to be built in 2008, 45,000 in 2009, and an annual production capacity of up to 65,000 units of both models.
 The four-cylinder engines to be sourced directly from Chrysler's manufacturing facilities in Mexico.